 According to the survey, the average daily internet usage time for PC users was 80.8 minutes, while smartphone users spent an average of 168.9 minutes on the internet and apps, a gap of nearly double.
 Among video service users, the average daily viewing time was 15.7 minutes (19.5% share) for PCs and 5.0 minutes (3.0% share) for smartphones.

-While these results are specific to the fourth week of July 2016, a pattern emerged where PC > smartphone in terms of video viewing time.
-PCs are used for longer video viewing sessions, while smartphones show services competing for attention within a very limited viewing time.
+While these are results from the fourth week of July 2016, a pattern emerged where PC > smartphone in terms of video viewing time.
+PCs are used for longer video viewing sessions, while smartphones show services competing for attention within very limited viewing time.

-Furthermore, within service categories like video streaming (paid/free) and video sharing, both PCs and smartphones show video sharing services overwhelmingly dominating the share of usage time.
+Furthermore, within service categories like video streaming (paid/free) and video sharing, both PCs and smartphones show video sharing services overwhelmingly dominating the usage time share.
 This likely reflects the fact that these services are free, have been established for a relatively long time, and have become firmly ingrained habits for many users.

 For reference, comparing usage time between social media and video services yielded contrasting results.